ibrahemiat/raspi_roomba_nav/README.md

 ## Getting Started

-- To begin the user must download the ROS kinetic package for Ubuntu.
+- Do begin the user must download the ROS kinetic package for Ubuntu.
 [Click hrere to download ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu). *Please make sure to install the Desktop Full (Recommended) version.*

 *Note: this project is to auto navigate the irobot roomba using ROS in raspberrypi, so after you install ros kinetic follow the instructions below:

 - Next the user needs to create a 'work space' and a ' package'.
 To do so please follow steps (4.1 ,4.2) in the link below:
 [ROS Kinetic Publisher and Subscriber In Python](https://www.intorobotics.com/ros-kinetic-publisher-and-subscriber-in-python/).

-Then save the two files found in here inside /your_work_space/src/your_pakage_name/src/
+- Then save the two files found in here inside /your_work_space/src/your_pakage_name/src/

-- After, go to /your_work_spase directory and type:
+- Go to /your_work_spase directory and type:

 ```